WebAssembly/component-model/design/mvp/Concurrency.md

   `write` of a stream/future happen from within the same component instance
 * zero-copy forwarding/splicing
 * some way to say "no more elements are coming for a while"
+* add an `async` effect on `component` type definitions allowing a component type to block during instantiation
+* add an `async` effect on `resource` type definitions allowing a resource type to block during its destructor
 * `recursive` function type attribute: allow a function to opt in to recursive [reentrance], extending the ABI to link the inner and outer activations